How do you maintain bookkeeping?

 You should make it a habit to review your bank statement at least once per month.
 You will not only reduce the possibility of becoming a victim of fraud or having your bank make an error, but you will also have a clearer idea of where your money is going.

 Establishing good credit management and regular spending as part of your company’s culture should begin on day one of your venture.

 Put time aside to do your bookkeeping regularly.

-If you need to tackle a job like this outside of working hours when you could be earning money, then consider getting up early one morning, or doing it on a Saturday morning.
-Make it a regular day to form a habit.
+If you need to complete a task similar to this outside of working hours, when you could be earning money instead, you should think about getting up early one morning or performing the task on a Saturday morning.

 Prepare Financial Statements

 In earlier accounting advice, we discussed the many types of financial statements that a company compiles during the course of its operations.
 The balance sheet, income statement, and cash flow statement are several documents that illustrate this concept.